RichardZhang06/Presenter.AI/README.md

 npm install react react-dom

 Version Control:
-1. Work on your own local branch. git checkout -b (NAME)
+1. Work on your own branch.

-2. Push branch to GitHub (remote repo) git push origin (NAME)
-3. Keep your local branch updated. git checkout main git pull origin main git checkout (NAME) git merge main
+2. When ready to push local changes, first sync with main to avoid conflicts. git checkout main git pull origin main git checkout (BRANCHNAME) git merge main

+3. Then, push your branch onto GitHub (different than pushing directly to main since pull requests need to be approved first). git push origin (BRANCHNAME)

+4. Submit it a pull request on GitHub.

+5. Once approved by someone else, merge it into main.

+If you need help, ask Father Samuel.